sachinsharma1001/Quotes-Sharing-App/README.md

 ## Functionality of the application

-- **A user needs to authenticate in order to use an application home: See image below**
+- A user needs to authenticate in order to use an application.
-- **The application allows users to create, update, delete quotes.**
+- The application allows users to create, update, delete quotes.
-- **The application allows users to upload a file.**
+- The application allows users to upload a file.
-- **The application only displays items for a logged in user.**
+- The application only displays items for a logged in user.

 # Quotes items